Pool and Lightning Terminal

 Lightning Terminal offers a graphical interface for Pool, making it easy and intuitive to buy, sell or redeem channels.
 Lightning Pool is a non-custodial marketplace for channels.
 You can use Pool to buy channels, or sell your extra liquidity to others.

-To open the account, click on ‘Open an Account’ on the left bar of Lightning Terminal.
+To open the account, navigate into Pool, then click on ‘Open an Account’ on the left bar of Lightning Terminal.
 You can define how much of your funds you want to commit to the account, how long you are willing to lock them up and how fast you want to open the account.
 A longer lock-up period and slower confirmation times will save you in on-chain fees.

 If you want to primarily sell channels, the funds in your Pool account need to be able to cover the capacity of the channels you intend to sell.
 If you are only buying channels, you only need to commit enough to cover the fees.

 To authenticate your account to the Pool server, your node will purchase an LSAT for 1000 satoshis.
 This transaction is made over the Lightning Network and you will be able to see it in your Dashboard.